 So, what makes shutter speed so important when shooting video?

-9 times out of 10 - the reason it looked so weird because the shutter speed was set too high when the video was shot.
+9 times out of 10, it looked so weird because the shutter speed was set too high when the video was shot.

-You'll know from jump when the shutter speed is set incorrectly (especially after reading this post).
+You'll know from the jump when the shutter speed is set incorrectly (especially after reading this post).

 There won't be much motion blur (or any at all).

-Motion blur is something we see everyday - but hardly pay attention to it.
-So much so, that most of us are so used to it - and when we don't see it, something looks off.
+Motion blur is something we see every day - but we hardly pay attention to it.
+So much so that most of us are so used to it - and when we don't see it, something looks off.

 I know, I know, if you come to this article, you know the importance of shutter speed and are probably already shooting in manual mode.

-But, for those who aren't... you need to now.
+But, for those who aren't... you need to start now.

 This is quite simple, actually.

-You can either go into the menu system of your camera - and find shutter speed (it's different for every camera company), and change it there.
+You can either go into your camera's menu system and find shutter speed (it's different for every camera company) and change it there.

 An easier (and faster) way is to use the wheel/knob on your camera.
-Again, it differs depending on manufacturer.
+But, again, it differs depending on the manufacturer.

 I have included an image below of a Canon.
 Roll it to the left to decrease, roll to the right to increase.
 Too easy, right?

-You shutter opens to all light to hit the sensor - the light itself is your picture/video.
+Your shutter opens to allow light to hit the sensor - the light itself is your picture/video.

 So, if your shutter speed is set at 1/125, that means your shutter is open for 1/125th of a second.
 The same goes for any of the other numbers, 1/30, 1/500, 1/4000.
 They're all fractions of a second.